Fr4nz83/binarization/README.md

 **Compilation**

-The code can be compiled simply by creating some build directory, executing "cmake ..", and finally executing "make".
+The code can be compiled simply by creating some build directory, then executing "cmake ..", and finally executing "make".

 **App execution**

-"bmm" plus some arguments (TODO) ...
+"bin" plus some arguments (TODO) ...